TienSFU25/2650-weekly-exercises/tech_eval/tech_eval_website.md

 ## Submitting

-1. A Git tag/SHA for the source code for your site.
+1. A Git SHA + screenshot for the source code for your site.
 Follow the convention in [github_submission](../github_submission.mdgithub_submission.md)

 2. The URL where we can find your demo site.
 If not submitted, we will assume there is a `README.md` with a one-liner that we can run to get the site up, e.g `docker compose up`.